decentralizeddiffusion/decentralizeddiffusion.github.io/_posts/2024-12-26-decentralized-diffusion.md

 <br>

-Our methods figure below outlines the data preprocessing, training and inference stages of Decentralized Diffusion Models.
+The figure below outlines the data preprocessing, training and inference stages of Decentralized Diffusion Models:

 <div class="l-page" style="text-align: center;">
   <img src="{{ '/assets/img/decentralized_diffusion/method_wide.jpg' | relative_url }}" alt="DDM Overview" style="width: 100%; height: auto;">
 </div>

 <div class="caption l-page">
-    DDMs follow a three-step training process.
-We first cluster the dataset using an off-the-shelf representation model (DINOv2).
+    <b>Decentralized Diffusion Models follow a three-step training process.</b> We first cluster the dataset using an off-the-shelf representation model (DINOv2).
 We train a diffusion model over each of these clusters and a router that associates any input xt with its most likely clusters.
 At test-time, given a noisy sample, each expert (in red and green) predict their own flows, which combine linearly via the weights predicted by the router.
 The combined flow samples the entire distribution and is illustrated on the right.
 </div>

 ## Why DDMs?